Louis Allen: Harassment and murder

 When Allen was released from jail, he filed an assault complaint with the FBI against Jones.
 He summarily testified before an all-white federal grand jury; as blacks had been prevented from registering and voting, they could not serve on juries.
 The jury dismissed his complaint.
 Allen stayed in Liberty because he was caring for his elderly parents.
-Among his associates was Leo McKnight, who had worked with him and twice tried to register to vote with him.
+Among his associates was Leo McKnight, who had worked with him and twice tried registering to vote with him.
 In February 1963, McKnight and his family died in a suspicious fire that local blacks believed was a murder.
-In November 1963, Jones arrested Allen again, falsely charging him for bouncing a check and having a concealed weapon.
+In November 1963, Jones arrested Allen again, falsely charging him with bouncing a check and having a concealed weapon.
 Law enforcement officials threatened Allen with three to five years in prison; after three weeks, the NAACP raised the bail for Allen.

 In January 1964, after his mother died, Allen arranged to leave Liberty and move in with his brother in Milwaukee, Wisconsin, as he feared for his life.
 On January 31, the night before his planned departure, Allen was ambushed at the cattle grid at the border of his property.
 He was killed by two shotgun blasts to the head.
 His body was found by his son Hank.
-Interviewed in 2011, Hank said, "He [Sheriff Daniel Jones] told my mom that if Louis had just shut his mouth, that he wouldn't be layin' there on the ground.
-He wouldn't be dead."
+Hank disclosed in a 2011 interview that Jones told Hank's mother, Allen's widow, that “If Louis had just shut his mouth, he wouldn’t be layin’ there on the ground."

 Allen's death is mentioned in the first memoir of civil rights activist Anne Moody titled Coming of Age in Mississippi.
 When Moody writes about reasons she should stay away from her family, she mentions Allen's murder.

 Investigations

 No thorough investigation into Allen's murder was conducted until 1994.
 That year, Plater Robinson, a history professor at Tulane University, began examining the case files.
 Robinson's research in the following years pointed to Jones as a likely suspect in the killing.
-In 1998, Robinson conducted a tape-recorded interview with Rev. Alfred Knox Sr. (April 29, 1904 – June 16, 2006), an elderly black preacher in Liberty, who reported that Jones had recruited his son-in-law, Archie Lee Weatherspoon (May 27, 1927 – October 13, 2001), to "kill Louis Allen".
-When Weatherspoon refused Jones' request to "pull the trigger", Jones allegedly killed Allen himself.
-Both Knox and Weatherspoon have since died.
+In 1998, Robinson conducted a tape-recorded interview with Rev. Alfred Knox Sr., an elderly black preacher in Liberty, who reported that Jones had recruited his son-in-law, Archie Lee Weatherspoon, to kill Louis Allen.
+When Weatherspoon refused Jones' request to pull the trigger, Jones allegedly killed Allen himself.

 In 2007, the FBI reopened Allen's case as one of a number of civil rights-era cold cases it was examining.
 Its staff identified Jones as the prime suspect.
 As of 2011, the FBI has been unable to collect enough evidence to prosecute.
 In April 2011, the CBS newsmagazine 60 Minutes broadcast a report about the Allen case.
 Correspondent Steve Kroft had traveled to Liberty to interview local residents and was largely met with silence.
 Kroft interviewed Jones on his property; the elderly man denied killing Allen, and he invoked the Fifth Amendment when asked about his alleged Klan membership.